PreibischLab/RS-FISH/README.md

 License: GPLv2, written by Stephan Preibisch & Timothee Lionnet

+# Tutorial

+If you are looking for GUI step-by-step guide: https://imagej.net/Radial_Symmetry.

 # Running pipeline on cluster

+Pipeline description
+- Filtering images (Median, normalization, z-correction) > what is set to what
+- Computations of the centers for the dected spots
+- Filtering images (Normalization) > what is set to what
+- Perfectly defined spots

 Important to mention:

 1. Preprocessing step
-- Subtract background (median filtering);
+- Subtract background (median filtering) per plane;
 - Subtract `medianMedianPerPlane` from each pixel;
 - Normalize image between [min_intensity, max_intensity] => [0, 1].

 2. RS step
-- Run radial symmetry;
+- Run radial symmetry (see parameters' values below);
-- Filter spots outside ROI;
+- Filter spots outside embryo (ROI);
-- Run z-correction on the detected spots.
+- Run z-correction on the detected spots (quadratic fit over intensities and z-location).

 3. Python step
 - Plot distibutions of the spots;
-- Fit Gamma distibution over the histogram;
+- Fit Gamma distibution over the histogram (Gamma is more stable than Gaussian);
 - Find `center` of the distibution.

 4. Preprocessing step
 - Normalize image between [min_intensity, max_intensity] => [0, `center`];

 5. RS step
-- Run radial symmetry.
+- Run radial symmetry (see parameters' values below).

 **Folders structure:**